Nonmonotonic diffusion in sheared active suspensions of squirmers

-\emph{Acknowledgments}--- We are grateful to B.~Chen for code development, and thank E.~Kanso and T.~Zhou for discussions.
+\emph{Acknowledgments}--- We are grateful to Boyuan Chen for help in the code development, and thank Eva Kanso, Tingtao Zhou, and the anonymous referees for useful comments.
 Z.G.~acknowledges support from the Swedish Research Council under Grant No.~2021-06669VR.